tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 ------------------------------

 To remove the common mode error that we added, we first need a high-pass filtered version of our ``'Raw'`` timeseries.
-We can do this effectively and step-sensitive by calculating the running median of the timeseries, and then removing this smoothed timeseries from the original one.
+We can do this effectively and step-insensitive by calculating the running median of the timeseries, and then removing this smoothed timeseries from the original one.